Gurki-gtb/elist_analysis/README.md

 - Revenue more than doubled during the pandemic, growing from $3.8M (2019) to $10.1M (2020) and $9.1M (2021), driven by increases in both AOV and order count.
 - Revenue declined -46% down to $4.9M, as consumer behavior normalized.
 Q4 experienced an abnormal drop in performance despite historically strong holiday performance.
 - Loyalty program grew from $0.4M to $2.7M, (2019-2022), with a +18% increase in AOV.
 Outperforming the non-loyalty program in revenue in both 2021 and 2022.
-- Apple products make up ~50% of the company's revenue, but the iPhone makes up < 1% of sales, indicating weak validation for continued allocation in the catalog.
+- Apple products make up ~50% of the company's revenue, but the iPhone makes up < 1% of sales, indicating weak validation for further allocation in the catalog.

 # Monthly and Yearly Sales Trends
 ## Yearly Overview: